-We want our new Altima drivers in the Brockton, Randolph, and Stoughton areas to have all of the information they need to keep their new investment running as it should.
+We want our Nissan Altima drivers in the Brockton, Randolph, and Stoughton areas to have all of the information they need to keep their new investment running as it should.

-To help you keep a log of routine checkups, oil changes, and covered repairs needed along the way, our teams at Nissan 24 has compiled this handy Nissan Altima maintenance schedule for you to reference.
+To help you keep a log of routine checkups, oil changes, and covered repairs needed along the way, our team at Nissan 24 has compiled this handy Nissan Altima maintenance schedule for you to reference at any point during vehicle ownership.

 Altima Driving Tips and Schedule Interval